chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 property had no good default, and needed to be set by the user.
 However, it is often to useful to set a property to `nil`, meaning that it is not set and should be ignored.
-In Chef Infra Client 13, it is an error to set `default: nil` on a property if that property doesn't allow `nil` as a valid value.
+In Chef Infra Client 13, it is an error to set `default: nil` on a property if that property does not allow `nil` as a valid value.

 ### Remediation